 The quiet reflection service is a guided meditation on the readings for the week, accompanied by a couple of hymns.
 It starts at 1pm on Thursdays, and runs for about 40 minutes.

-The first Quiet Reflection for 2017 was at 1pm on Thursday, 2nd February, and will continue every week until the 21st December.
+Quiet Reflection for 2018 will continue every week until the 20th December.

-Communion Service: Starting on the 1st June 2017, and thence the 1st Thursday of each month, we will be celebrating Communion at 1pm on Thursdays.
+Communion Service: On the 1st Thursday of each month, we will be celebrating Communion.

-Following is the service for the 30th November 2017.
-Advent is a time to watch and wait If you click on it, it should open in your browser.
+Following is the service for the 15th February 2018.
+Silence 15Feb18 pt If you click on it, it should open in your browser.
 (To return to the page, press the ‘back’ button in your browser.)

 Alternatively, you may just read the whole text below.

 Lent 1 15th February

 The deliberate step into radical simplicity (driven, of course, by the Spirit) is a model for spiritual discipline and a timely focus for Lent.
 People need to find their desert places.

 Hymn: 725 In our darkness (5 times)